Category : New to Investing October 17, 20245 minutes read

 May Impact Expense Ratio

-Asset Under Management can influence the fund’s expense ratio.
+Asset Under Management can influence the mutual fund’s expense ratio.
 Larger funds can benefit from economies of scale, which can lead to lower management fees in comparison to smaller funds.
 However, this is not always the case, and it’s important for investors to review the specific expense ratios of the funds they are considering.

 In essence, understanding what AUM is and its implications helps investors make more informed decisions.
 The definition of asset under management highlights its importance as a measure of a fund’s size, liquidity, and potential impact on costs, but it should be considered alongside other factors to get a complete picture of a fund’s performance.